 The past 10 years has seen a flurry of regeneration in the South African vineyards of Swartland, resulting in several award-winning bottles being released by young, hip new wineries.

-Part of the Western Cape region of South Africa, east of Swartland, this stunning region is surrounded on three sides by mountains.
+Part of the Western Cape region of South Africa, east of Swartland, Tulbagh is a stunning region surrounded on three sides by mountains.
 This topography traps the cool night air, giving real freshness to the wines.

 Bot River is South Africa’s ‘quirky’ wine region, home to several wineries which pride themselves on their experimental, open-minded and eccentric approaches.
 It sits in the foothills of the Babylonstoren mountains, where a range of microclimates provides ample opportunity for testing out a wide array of varieties, although most vintners here like to use Rhone vines for their wine.